ethyca/fides/docs/fides/docs/language/resources/registry.md

 {
   "fides_key": "user_systems_registry",
   "name": "User Systems Registry",
-  "description": "A registry for all of the user-related systems."
+  "description": "A Registry for all of the user-related systems."
 }
 ```